Three days and one night:

 A free worksheet to start the topic – ‘Public Speaking’ – a skill everyone needs, but rarely see it taught in the classroom.

 Get the whole pack here.

-Curriculum writer, educationalist, moderator, facilitator, coordinator, arranger, let’s do it, traditionalist, student, linguist, tutor, assistant, supporter, pillar, subscriber, booster, connected, resourcer, learner, speaker …. all of these.
+Curriculum writer, educationalist, moderator, facilitator, coordinator, arranger, let’s do it, traditionalist, student, linguist, tutor, assistant, supporter, pillar, subscriber, booster, connected, resourcer, learner, speaker, office worker …. all of these.

 Great program for creating online educational activities for any grade.

 Boom Cards – get on board